These 6 stages could make or break the 2025 Tour de France

 Stage 10 – July 14

 What’s at stake?
 A relatively flat first week means that the GC battle should still be finely balanced as the race enters the Massif Central and the first mountainous stage of the Tour.
-Although it’s probably too early for any race-winning attacks, GC contenders’ hopes will be put under the microscope on the day’s eight categorized climbs and 14,599 ft elevation gain.
+Although it’s probably too early for any race-winning attacks, GC contenders’ hopes will be put under the microscope on the day’s eight categorised climbs and 4,450m elevation gain.

 Wout’s chances?
 While the 30-year-old has shown he’s more than capable on this sort of terrain, he’s likely to sacrifice his own personal ambitions in support of team leader Jonas Vingegaard.